guillermooo/sublime-undocs/source/reference/reference.rst

 Reference
 =========

-In this section you will find concise information about many aspects of Sublime Text.
+This section contains concise technincal information about Sublime Text.
+It is intended mainly as a quick reference for advanced users who want to modify Sublime Text's default behavior.

-If you're looking for a slow-paced introduction to any of these topics, try the general index.
+If you're looking for a gentler introduction to any of these topics, try the general index.

 .. toctree::
     :maxdepth: 2